 Are you tired of serving up dry, day-old spuds your family refuses to eat?
 Then it’s time to learn how to reheat a baked potato the right way.

 If you have leftover baked potatoes laying around, you might be thinking, “Can I reheat a baked potato?”
-While a baked potato fresh out of the oven is certainly the tastiest way to go, there’s nothing wrong with throwing a few spuds in the oven or microwave and calling it a night — as long as you know the best methods for each appliance.
+While enjoying the spud fresh out of the oven is certainly the tastiest way to go, there’s nothing wrong with throwing a few spuds in the oven or microwave and calling it a night — as long as you know the best methods for each appliance.

 Here, we answer a few of your burning questions about this beloved side dish, including “How long to reheat a baked potato?” and “Is it safe to reheat a baked potato?”
 You might be surprised by some of the answers we found.

-Spuds make a great side to a juicy steak or fresh piece of grilled salmon.
-Far too often, though, our eyes are bigger than our stomachs, and half of the potato gets left on the plate.
-But rather than toss leftover baked potatoes in the garbage, why not wrap them up and save them in the fridge for another delicious meal?
+Potatoes make a great side to a juicy steak or fresh piece of grilled salmon.
+Far too often, though, our eyes are bigger than our stomachs, and half gets left on the plate.
+But rather than tossing leftover baked potatoes in the garbage, why not wrap them up and save them in the fridge for another delicious meal?

 Her first piece of advice: If you want to achieve a crispier skin, it’s always best to use your oven to “re-bake” and reheat the baked potato.
 But it’s not just the method that matters — you also need to know how long the process actually takes.
-Here, Sidoti shows us in three easy steps how to reheat a baked potato in the oven.
+Here, Sidoti shows us in three easy steps:

 - Preheat the oven to 350 degrees Fahrenheit.

 - Place the baked potato on the oven rack directly to heat (this applies to whole potatoes).
 Alternatively, you can place the baked potato on a cookie sheet or other baking sheet, and then put it in the oven.